IBM/knative101-eventing/step1/README.md

     event-display-46hhp-deployment-597487d855-7ctj5   2/2     Running   0          37s
     ```

-    The pod named as `cronjob-cronjobs-*` is the cron job event source.
-The pod named as `event-display-*` is the Knative service `event-display` which will print event message to logs.
+    The pod `cronjob-cronjobs-*` is the cron job event source.
+The pod `event-display-*` is the Knative service `event-display` which will print event message to logs.

 2. Check the logs of `event-display` by: